owncast/owncast.github.io/content/docs/integrations.md

-## Inbound APIs
+## Inbound APIs (Your code -> Owncast server)

-We currently support the following actions you can take from your code.
+We currently support the following actions you can make via HTTP `POST`s from your code.

 1. Send chat message as the server (known as a `system` message) `/api/integrations/chat/system`
 1. Send chat message as a user (known as a `user` message) `/api/integrations/chat/user`